solocommand/randall-reilly-websites/README.md

 ----
 ## Getting Started
 ### Installation
-After cloning the repository, execute one of the following commands from the project root:
+After cloning the repository, execute one of the following commands from the project root (based on your chosen development environment):
 ```sh
 # Docker Compose
 docker-compose run --rm yarn install